tizianoadv/Python-exercices/README.md

 # Python-exercices
-All main Python exercices from the online learning plateform Openclassrooms.com
+All main Python exercices from the online learning plateform Openclassrooms.com & Django applications